Canyon Neuron CF 8.0 Review

 Weighing in at 28 lbs and 10 oz, the Neuron isn't XC race bike light but is definitely lightweight for a mid-travel trail bike, especially at this price.
 The weight of this bike was noticeable compared to some of the heavier bikes we've been testing lately, especially on long grinding climbs.
 There's no discernable flex in the stiff carbon frame, power transfer feels very direct, and it responds well when you get on the gas.
 The 75-degree seat tube angle is a tad slacker than we see in many modern trail bike designs, but it lines you up above the cranks quite well, and the seated pedaling position is comfortable and natural feeling.
 The 453mm reach strikes a nice middle ground that felt just right while climbing.

 The measured wheelbase of 1196mm is moderate in length when compared to a lot of the longer bikes these days.
 The 67.1-degree head tube angle is also a little steeper than the recent crop of slacked out bikes.
 These measurements do work in the Neuron's favor on the climbs, however, and it has precise and responsive handling and a short turning radius.
-Popping it up and over technical obstacles and negotiating tight uphill switchbacks is easy, especially when compared to longer and slacker bikes like the Transition Smuggler.
+Popping it up and over technical obstacles and negotiating tight uphill switchbacks is easy, especially when compared to longer and slacker bikes.
 The Neuron's Triple Phase suspension platform is calm and supportive, and there is barely any noticeable suspension bob when seated pedaling and minimal when out of the saddle.
 Testers didn't feel the need to use the compression dampening switch on the trail at all and reserved it only for use on extended paved or dirt road climbs.

 In general, the component specification of the Neuron was solid on the climbs with one minor caveat.
 We can't say enough good things about the consistent performance of the SRAM GX Eagle drivetrain, and it provides plenty of range for any steepness of climb.
 The Maxxis Forekaster tires are very fast rolling and provide good climbing traction on firmer trail surfaces, though we found them prone to spinning out in loose or dusty conditions due to the less aggressive and lower profile tread.